PetrKryslUCSD/HowToUseJuliaWithSublimeText3/How-to-use-Julia-with-Sublime-Text-3.md

 ### Open a source file and then run Julia from the source file

 Open a Julia source file, and in the **Command Palette**, start typing in `Terminus`.
 Select **Terminus: Open Julia**.
-This will open the default terminal on the user's platform (`cmd` on Windows), and run Julia in the directory that contains the open file.
+This will open the default terminal on the user's platform (`cmd` on Windows, but see also the note about the Git bash below), and run Julia in the directory that contains the open file.

 ### Evaluating code